-TENANTS AND SERVICE USERS REDRESS
+LISTENING AND RESPONDING TO TENANTS AND SERVICE USERS

-- Make information on reporting significant performance failures, including our leaflet, available to its tenants. - ✓ Provide tenants and other service users with the information they need to exercise their right to complain and seek redress, and respond to tenants within the timescales outlined in its service standards, in accordance with guidance from the Scottish Public Services Ombudsman (SPSO). - Ensure it has effective arrangements to learn from complaints and from other tenant and service user feedback, in accordance with SPSO guidance.
+- Provide tenants, residents and service users with easy and effective ways to provide feedback and raise concerns, and ensure that it considers such information and provides a quick and effective response. - Make information on raising serious concerns with us, including our leaflet, available to its tenants. - Provide tenants and other service users with the information they need to exercise their right to complain and seek redress, and respond to tenants within the timescales outlined in its service standards, in accordance with guidance from the (SPSO). - Ensure it has effective arrangements to learn from complaints and from other tenant and service user feedback, in accordance with SPSO guidance.